Bubblbu/markdown-cv/index.md

 ### Data in Practice

-- Collecting, wrangling, and analyzing data
+- Data analysis in *Python*, R
-  - Highly experienced in Python, R
+  - Highly experienced data collection (e.g., *APIs* or text-processing)
-  - Highly proficient with APIs, data management & processing
+  - Highly experienced in data (structure) management
-  - Highly experienced in data analysis, data visualization and presentation
+  - Highly experienced in *analysis*, *visualization*, and presentation
-- Web development
-  - Familiar with full-stack development
+- Familiar with web development
+  - Experience with databases
+  - Worked on small to middle-sized projects as a *full-stack* developer
-- Comfortable working in the open
+- Comfortable with Open *
-  - Experienced with Open Source development
+  - Experienced with *Open Source development*
-  - Experienced in setting up open data and code for research projects
+  - Experienced in setting up *open data and code* for research projects
+  - Have worked remotely with distributed teams for 4+ years

 ### Data in Theory

-- Social and technical dimension of infrastructure
+- Social and technical dimension of *infrastructure*
 - Critical and feminist approaches to data studies
-- The politics of scholarly metrics
-  - citations, altmetrics, webometrics
 - Citation theory
+- The politics of *scholarly metrics*

 <!-- ## Research interests